Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: The Bilevel Optimization Approach

 This proposition follows because the feasible space of a follower subproblem is not empty, since there is always a direct shuttle route from $or^r$ to $de^r$.
 Moreover, each component of the objective is bounded from below.

-It is useful to think about the bilevel optimization problem in the following sequential way: (1) the transit agency designs the ODMTS to balance its cost and the convenience of its riders; (2) riders are then presented with the route in the ODMTS that maximizes their convenience; and (3) riders decide whether to adopt the ODMTS, to drive with their own vehicles, or to forgo the trip.
-When a new rider adopts the ODMTS, the transit agency receives her fare.
-Note that sub-objective $d^r$ contains sub-objective $f^r$ multiplied by $\theta$, and the lexicographic objective breaks ties by choosing the optimal value of $d^r$ with the smallest value of $f^r$.

 Observe that, once a design $\bold{z}$ is chosen, the mode choice of every rider is uniquely determined, which is important for computational reasons.
-Moreover, the follower problem has a totally unimodular constraint matrix, and can be solved as a linear program using an objective of the form $M \ d^r + f^r$ for a suitably large $M$.
+Moreover, the follower problem has a totally unimodular constraint matrix, and can be solved as a linear program using an objective of the form $M \ b^r + f^r$ for a suitably large $M$.
+In the rest of the paper, a solution $\bold{z} \in \{0,1\}^{|H| \times |H|}$ is called an ODMTS design.
+Moreover, given two ODMTS designs $\bold{z}^1$ and $\bold{z}^2$, $\bold{z}^1 \leq \bold{z}^2$ iff $z^1_{hl} \leq z^2_{hl}$ for all $h, l \in H$.
+This means that every bus leg that is open in $\bold{z}^1$ is also open in $\bold{z}^2$ with potentially more bus legs open in the latter design.